jsm8989/quoter/README.md

 + Better syncing between simulation and processing scripts in the examples
 + get_modularity is currently defined in two different files [redundant]

+## Repository structure
+`dist/` contains the distribution archives generated using `python3 -m build`, and are an alternative way of installing the package for local use

+`docs/` contains the auto-generated docs, as previously mentioned

+`src/` contains the actual package.
+I'm not too sure why it needs to be two levels down, but seems to work in any case

+`tests/` contains future tests for the package.
+As you can see, it is currently empty

+All the files in the base directory (this one) are fairly self explanatory (except maybe `pyproject.toml` - at least it wasn't to me before I compiled this package - it is where `pip` gets its package metadata from).

 ## References
 [1] Bagrow, J. P., & Mitchell, L. (2018).
 The quoter model: A paradigmatic model of the social flow of written information. *Chaos: An Interdisciplinary Journal of Nonlinear Science*, 28(7), 075304.